dukedotdev/dukedot.dev/docs/Home.md

 slug: /
 ---

-# Welcome to my silly corner of the interwebs!
+# Welcome!

-:::danger Watch Out!
+:::warning Watch Out!

 This website isn't complete and may be missing some info that you're looking for!
 To request a new page or an expansion to an already existing one, head [here](https://github.com/dukedotdev/dukedot.dev/issues).